Value of service contracts for ICT businesses

 The client base will also tend to be more committed to the ICT business having in many cases carried out a certain amount of due diligence to make sure that the ICT company will meet their requirements and offer a good quality service, before signing up to a long term contract.

 The counter argument to this of course is that if the ICT business is not providing a quality service, it would be in a weak position to enforce the contract agreement should the client decide to stop using and paying for the service.
-Long term contracts at low / unsustainable prices will also be more of a liability than of value.
+In addition to that, any long term contracts that the buyer considers to be at low / unsustainable prices will also be more of a liability than of value.

-In conclusion, as long as the IT business provides a good service at good market prices, both short and long terms can generate favourable revenues and long term clients.
+However, as long as your business provides a good service at good market prices, both short and long terms can generate favourable revenues and long term clients.

 Would you like advice on preparing your IT support and telecoms business for sale?